JorgeBH253/JorgeBH253.github.io/_tabs/about.md

 This is my first post.
 My name is Jorge Blanco, and I am a first-year PhD student at UC Berkeley (Statistics) studying probability theory.
 Welcome to my blog!

 My goal for this blog is to share cool and interesting things I discover.
 Expect a lot of expository articles, where I rewrite concepts in my own words to better understand them.
-If you are studying similar topics, I hope you find these posts helpful.
+I hope you find these posts helpful if you are studying similar topics.

 ## So, what content will I be posting?

 ### Problem Solving

 I am a big fan of problem-solving books, especially those focused on Math Olympiads.
 I didn't have the chance to focus on them earlier, as I only learned about them in college and didn't have much time then.
-Moving forward,is to post some problems and solutions weekly.
-For this semester the plan is
+Moving forward my goal is to post some problems and solutions weekly.
+For what remains of 2024 I will be focusing on inequalities.

 ### Probability Theory